canonn-science/Canonn-GCloud/README.md

 * Sanitise functions to remove sensitive features and check in to source control.
 * Change functions to use the host environment variable so that you can specify the database host
+* create a new function to make querying the database more standard and pool connections.